 Going back to using a food diary

-Eventually, I ripped up the book, hid my measuring tape, and began to enjoy the taste of goodness – flavours and wide variety.
-My body did lose over a stone, and I didn’t appear healthy.
-Though I not ever represented the body of someone who needed medical help.
+Eventually, I ripped up most of the book’s pages, hid my measuring tape and began to enjoy the taste of goodness – flavours and wide variety.
+My body did lose over a stone, but I didn’t appear healthy.
+Though I’ve not ever physically looked like I’ve suffered from problems with food.

-To get to the point that I’m at, has taken years of experimentation.
+To get to where I am today, has taken years of experimentation.
 You might be surprised then, that I have once again opened a food diary and began using.

 Despite the negative associations, a food diary is still a beneficial tool to use.
 Kristen Kirkpatrick, writing for the Huffington Post, talks about the accountability and personal acknowledgement one can gain, such as assessing how stress might impact our food choices.